 Gotalk Mobile uses the Vodafone Australia network.
-Vodafone Australia is known for having the worst network in Australia compared to the two other big Main Operators, which are Telstra and Optus.
+Vodafone Australia is known for having the worst network in Australia compared to the two other big Mobile Operators, which are Telstra and Optus.
 Vodafone Australia has also been dubbed as Vodafail by the Australian media and Australians.

 Although Vodafone Australia’s coverage has improved a lot over the years, their coverage still lacks behind the ones of Telstra and Optus, which is something to be aware of when considering getting a Gotalk Mobile SIM card,

 Again, the number of towers has increased over the years, but no accurate numbers can be found online.

 To this day, many sites, especially review sites, claim that Gotalk Mobile has only access to Vodafone Australia’s 3G network.
 In fact, the Gotalk Mobile’s own website, which looks like it has not been updated in years, even states that they use 3G for their services – this is incorrect.

 Gotalk Mobile has had access to Vodafone Australia’s 4G/LTE network since at least 2020.

 They even have a banner on their website for more than a year, saying that they will be upgrading to 4G.
 Clicking on this banner has been resulting in a broken link for more than half a year, at the time of original publication, but I can confirm that Gotalk Mobile indeed uses 4G/LTE now.